WendyKKelly/ExplicitChristian/_posts/turning-toward-creation.md

 When I commune with God the Father through Jesus, I  am often in awe of the love and strength and gentleness and power.
 That combination defies human language, I think.
 It defies human expression.
 One day we will meet Him face-to-face and we will understand it.
 Until then, we really do need an element of pure obedience sometimes.
 There is no way we can fully understand a Father who loves his creation so much and is so powerful.
 And yet it is true.
 Let our hearts be as aligned as possible with His will.
+## <a id="Twentyfive"></a>Day Twentyfive ##

+> Deuteronomy 6:12 CSB

+> 21Do not be conquered by evil, but conquer evil with good.

+### Vengance is Yours ###

+_Dear Lord — King of Kings._

+_You are a good father.
+Vengance is yours, not mine.._

+_So thank you for helping me feed my enemy and give him something to drink._

+_Amen._

+Holding the idea that God is both the best parent that ever existed with the fact that He also created the universe is challenging.
+But then, leaning into that image of the most gentle and most powerful Creator, I can relax and simply do my one job of loving my neighbour.